What You Should Know When Choosing A Child Therapist For Your Child

 Many parents hope to be the primary support for their children.
 However, you might experience moments when you don’t know how to help your child.
 Needing support does not make you a bad parent, and taking your child to a child therapist can offer various benefits.

 There are different types of mental health professionals that work with children and teens.
 Therapists use talk therapy and a variety of other therapeutic approaches for teaching new skills and providing emotional support.
-Clinical child psychologists focus on scientific knowledge about the psychology of children and adolescents.
+A clinical child psychologist focuses on scientific knowledge about the psychology of children and adolescents, and may partake in continuing education to stay apprised of the latest research into child and adolescent psychology.
 Social workers are trained in human resources and social justice in addition to psychology and human behavior.
-What to expect during sessions will depend on what kind of therapist it is.
+What to expect during sessions will depend on a number of factors.

 You could also explain to them on the way to therapy that they might sometimes feel upset after sessions and that their emotions are normal and okay.
 Some parents might also choose to take their child to a fun activity after counseling to help them associate therapy with rewards.
 For example, you could go to the zoo or buy ice cream.

 Your child may say that they do not want to go to therapy before the session.
 Listen to your instincts and ask yourself questions.
 Do you see improvements?
 What kind of feedback are you getting from the therapist?
-If the resistance becomes a pattern, talk to the therapist about solutions and consider asking your child how you can make therapy a more positive experience for them.
-If the therapist has been pressuring them to open up in sessions or the child struggles to sit still, they might benefit from a more expressive form of therapy like art or play therapy.
+If the resistance becomes a pattern, talk to the counselor about solutions and consider asking your child how you can make therapy a more positive experience for them.

 A balding father with a white-and-blue shirt holds a pencil as he helps his son, who has short dark curly hair and a blue collared shirt, with his homework.